 pain & inflammation

 stress & mental health

 Emma is particularly interested in how stress manifests in the individual's body and ways of shifting these patterns.

-Emma holds the position of Director of Research for STAA, the peak body for Shiatsu professionals in Australia and regularly contributes to their publication, Pointers.
+Emma has held the position of Director of Research for STAA, the peak body for Shiatsu professionals in Australia and regularly contributes to their publication, Pointers.
 Emma has initiated a research strategy, conducted, published an academic article and presented her research at ICCMR (2019).

 Emma holds professional insurance, current certificate in Senior First Aid & Working with Vulnerable people card (ACT)

-Emma is also a professional performer, choreographer, dance teacher and avid yoga practitioner with a long held interest in understanding how the human body functions at an optimal level.
+Emma is also a professional choreographer, performer, movement director and dance teacher with a long held interest in understanding how the human body functions at an optimal level.

 Emma completed a Masters of Arts (Choreography), Victorian College of the Arts/Melbourne University (2011) with First Class Honors.
 This research connected her shiatsu and dance.

 Emma is co-founder of Social Repair Service (SRS) with her partner, Adam Broinowski.
 SRS conduct workshops, research and creative projects www.socialrepairservice.com.au